Methadone Treatment Jackson MS

 Your First Step to Recovery

-If you are ready to be free from drug dependence and get off Methadone, see our counselor at our Methadone Treatment center in Jackson.
+If you are ready to be free from drug dependence and get off Methadone, see our counselor at our Methadone Addiction Program center in Jackson.
 It is essential to understand what stage of addiction you are at and how to apply treatments that will work for you.
 We will evaluate what kind of treatment you need based on your assessment.

 After a full screening, a customized withdrawal plan will be created to implement the proper treatment for you.
 We can recommend an inpatient or outpatient treatment, depending on your needs.